responsible-ai-collaborative/aiid/README.md

     - Choose "Username and Password" as authentication method.
     - Choose "My Local Environment" as network access and add your current IP address.
 If your IP is dynamic, add `0.0.0.0` to the list of IP addresses.
 - Create a new Realm App.
 The name should be `AIIDStitch2`.
 Realm will give it an id like `aiidstitch2-<REALM_APP_ID>`
+- Once created, go to `App Settings` and update app region to `Global`
 - Create a new database user with admin access and another user with read-only permissions

 #### Replicating the Database